LSanten/LSanten.github.io/_mms-md/INSTALLATION-1.md

 date_lastchanged: '2024-09-20'
 layout: default
 show_date_lastchanged_updatedauto: YES, NO, NO
-title: Use all times square screens as monitors for city systems such as waste flows, monetary streams, consumption patterns
+title: 'Art installation idea: Use all times square screens as monitors for city systems such as waste flows, monetary streams, consumption patterns'
 ---
-# Use all times square screens as monitors for city systems such as waste flows, monetary streams, consumption patterns
+# Art installation idea: Use all times square screens as monitors for city systems such as waste flows, monetary streams, consumption patterns

 --> waste pathogen monitoring
 5251